NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Interpolating-Normal-Splines.md

 When value of the parameter $\varepsilon$ is small this normal spline is similar to multivariate generalization of the one dimensional linear spline.

-We now consider the choice of value for parameterd $\varepsilon$.
-In a case when value of this parameter is small the normal spline is similar to Duchon's $D^m -$spline [12].
-Approximating properties of the normal spline are getting better with smaller values of $\varepsilon$, however with decreasing value of $\varepsilon$ the condition number of the corresponding Gram matrix is increasing.
+We now consider the choice of value for parameter $\varepsilon$.
+Approximating properties of the normal spline are getting better with smaller value of $\varepsilon$, and if the value of this parameter is small enough the normal spline become similar to Duchon's $D^m -$spline [12].
+However with decreasing value of $\varepsilon$ the condition number of the corresponding problem Gram matrix is increasing and the problem becomes numerically unstable.
 Therefore, when choosing the value of parameter $\varepsilon$, a compromise is needed.
 In practice, it is necessary to choose such value of the $\varepsilon$ that condition number of Gram matrix is small enough.
 Numerical procedures of the matrix condition number estimation are well known.

 As well, it is useful to preprocess the source data of the problem by transforming the domain where interpolation nodes are located into the unit hypercube.